 Even if that last scenario is what actually happens, regulators are unlikely to step completely aside.
 It’s a nearly foregone conclusion that more regulations over AI will be enacted in the very near term.
 Though it’s not clear exactly what those regulations will look like, it is likely that they will materially affect AI use.

-Organizations must meet the demands of the complex regulatory landscape, but be flexible enough that the regulatory program keeps pace with a rapidly changing environment– all with an industry-focus.
+Organisations must meet the demands of the complex regulatory landscape, but be flexible enough that the regulatory programme keeps pace with a rapidly changing environment– all with an industry-focus.
 Is your approach to regulatory risk designed to preserve value and power performance?